devrelcollective/getting-started/CodeOfConduct.md

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the DevRel Collective team:
 - Mary Thengvall: @mary_grace
 - Matt Broberg: @mbbroberg
+- Dave Josephsen: @dave

 We will do our best to ensure that your grievance is handled appropriately.

 In general, we will choose the course of action that we judge as being most in the interest of fostering a safe and friendly community.

 # Contact Info
-Please contact Mary Thengvall (@mary_grace), Matt Brober (@mbbroberg), or Dave Josephsen (@dave) if you need to report a problem or address a grievance related to an abuse report.
+Please contact Mary Thengvall (@mary_grace), Matt Broberg (@mbbroberg), or Dave Josephsen (@dave) if you need to report a problem or address a grievance related to an abuse report.

 You are also encouraged to contact us if you are curious about something that might be "on the line" between appropriate and inappropriate content.
 We are happy to provide guidance to help you be a successful part of our community.